| "Life,

 concept essential to liberty from oppressive government. (.back

+to top.)
 That

 "Thing" Thing.